ykatsu111/som/README.md

 pip install --user git+https://github.com/ykatsu111/som.git
 ```

-Please note that `2to3` is required If you install on Python3.x.

 Another way to install is just to copy `som.py` to your working directory.
 In this way, this module only supports Python2.x.
 Moreover, please check `numpy` and `scipy` are installed on your python.